flox/floxdocs/docs/concepts/flox-vs-containers.md

     $ flox install curl yarn@1.22 python3@3.10
     ```

-    Adding another package at a later date is as simply as running
+    Adding another package at a later date is as simple as running
     `flox install <package>` again.

 === "Containers"